Skip to contents

 Introduction

-This document runs a discrete event simulation model in the context of a late oncology model to show how the functions can be used to generate a model in only a few steps.
+This document runs a discrete event simulation model in the context of a late oncology model to show how the random stream functions can be used to generate a model using random numbers in quick steps.

 Main options